delan/www.azabani.com/drafts/spelling-grammar-2.md

 </div></figure>

 ComputedStyle itself is also interesting.
-There are over 600 properties, including internal properties, shorthands (like ‘margin’), and aliases (like ‘-webkit-transform’), so most of the fields and methods are actually generated (ComputedStyleBase) with the help of some Python scripts.
+Blink recognises over 600 properties, including internal properties, shorthands (like ‘margin’), and aliases (like ‘-webkit-transform’), so most of the fields and methods are actually generated (ComputedStyleBase) with the help of some Python scripts.

 These fields are “sharded” into *field groups*, so we can [efficiently reuse] style data from ancestors and previous resolver outputs.
 Some of these field groups are human-defined, like “surround” for all of the margin/border/padding properties, but there are also several *raredata* groups generated from property popularity stats.

 [efficiently reuse]: https://en.wikipedia.org/wiki/Copy-on-write